-If you are looking to add in some major flavor to this recipe consider adding in your favorite herbs and spices.
+If you are looking to add in some major flavor to this Brazilian Cheese Bread recipe, consider adding in your favorite herbs and spices.
 I have used garlic, rosemary, even paprika for a hint of spice so feel free to use what you like and make it your own!
 When adding I have used 1 – 2 teaspoons of herbs and spices and you can base it on how strongly spiced you want your bread to be.

 Storage and Reheating